 I am a social scientist working at the intersection between human geography and media.
-I am located at Newcastle University, where I work as a Senior Lecturer in Media and Cultural Studies.
-Specifically my work investigates the relationship between bodies and technologies and how technologies shape and alter the practices, experiences and capacities of those who use them.
+I am located at Newcastle University, where I work as a Reader in Technology, Space and Society.
+Specifically my work investigates the cultures, economies and politics of digital interfaces and the role digital technologies play in transforming everyday life.

-Or you can write to me at: School of Arts and Cultures, Room 2.76, 2nd Floor Armstrong Building, Newcastle University, Newcastle Upon Tyne NE1 7RU.
+Or you can write to me: School of Arts and Cultures, Armstrong Building, Newcastle University, Newcastle Upon Tyne NE1 7RU.